 Sweet potatoes are an ancient food crop; a staple that has sustained and nourished mankind for thousands of years.
 Highly nutritious, sweet potatoes are the seventh most important food crop in the world.
 Throughout the ages these sweet, orange, red and sometimes golden roots were valued so highly by early man, that they were often used as a form currency and as a token of friendship between cultures.
 Today, this weirdly-shaped “potato” is making a comeback with home gardeners – and for good reason.

-To begin at the beginning one must first make note of the fact that sweet potatoes are not Irish potatoes, nor are they yams.
-Irish potatoes are actually fleshy underground stems (aka: tuberous stems) that belong to the Nightshade (Solanaceae) family of plants.
-Other garden nightshades include which tomatoes, peppers and eggplant.
+Sweet potatoes are not Irish potatoes, nor are they yams.
+Irish potatoes are actually fleshy underground stems (aka tuberous stems) that belong to the Nightshade (Solanaceae) family of plants.
+Other garden nightshades include which tomatoes, peppers, and eggplant.
 Yams, on the other, hand are a type of tuberous perennial liana belonging to the Dioscoreaceae family.
 Yams are by far the most notable member of this family.
 The tubers of yam are the only edible part and only after they have been cooked.
 Raw yams contain measurable amounts of saponins, which can be slightly toxic if it is eaten raw in large amounts.

 With the popularity of ornamental varieties of sweet potato on the market today, there is some confusion as to which sweet potatoes are edible and which are not.
 Since some members of this family are poisonous, eat only the tuberous roots and leaves of garden-variety sweet potatoes, just to be safe.

 And eat it you may, for true sweet potatoes are edible from top to bottom.